The Best Fitness Clubs in Toronto

 This downtown gym near Yonge and Wellesley promotes fun.
 Remember when you were a kid and you hung on the monkey-bars or jumped rope or beat someone up without calling it exercise?
 Welcome to adult recess.
 In this gym there are monkey bars and sleds and fire hoses.
 You can even literally bounce off the wall with a ball and rope.
 There are no classes that are machine dependent (like spinning) because you are the machine, as you always knew you were.
 Basic memberships start at $100/month for a one year contract.
 More »

 People in LA seem especially well-groomed.
 Their teeth are whiter and their hair is shiner, or at least that is what most television shows like us to believe.
 Fortunately for Torontonians, the new machines at LA Fitness gleam like California teeth.
 There are many classes on offer, some as early as 6 a.m. so that you can always make time for perfecting your beach body.
 And if you already have it, why not make use of the sauna and juice bar?
 Memberships start at $29.95/month with a $25 initiation fee.
 More »

 In the Leaside area, this fitness facility offers 30,000 square feet of space for you to sweat in.
 Group exercise, yoga, Pilates, spinning and the usual are on offer as well as unusual classes like Dance Party (how it sounds) and Socasize (African and Caribbean dance moves).
 There's a daycare on-site so that busy moms can get a workout while their kids wear someone else out.
-Monthly fees start at $18/month with a yearly contract.
+Membership rates begin at $49/month.
 More »